Oakleafknight06/startingleaf/README.md

 For more info, check out the [BlueBuild homepage](https://blue-build.org/) and the [uBlue homepage](https://universal-blue.org/)

-## Vauge Changelist
+## Changelist (probably incomplete)
 - Added Mullvad VPN
 - Added ShowMeTheKey
-- Apple SuperDrive udev rule (requires sg3_utils package as well as the rule)
+- Apple SuperDrive udev rule (requires sg3_utils package)
-- Other packages, check config/recipe.yml for a complete list
-- Installed several fonts
+- Gnome, KDE, and Sway images
+- IntelOneMono NF, JetBrainsMonoNF, and Roboto installed
+- Dotfiles slipped in with Chezmoi
+- Brew for cli apps (coming soon)
+- Various tweaks for Gnome on the Gnome image

 ## Installation

 > **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) and should not be used in production, try it in a VM for a while!
-This is my personal image, which I manage for myself.
-You may copy from or use this repo, but I will offer **no** support or guarantee of function.
+> This is my personal image, which I manage for myself.
+You may copy from or use this repo, but I will offer **no** support or guarantee of functionality.

 To rebase an existing Silverblue/Kinoite installation to the latest build: